leo-arch/clifm/README.md

 # CliFM
-> The KISS file manager: text-based, ultra-lightweight, lightning fast, and written in C
+> The KISS file manager: CLI-based, ultra-lightweight, lightning fast, and written in C

 ### Packages